tdownie0/music-theor-ease/topics/Website_Setup/ch2.md

 </style>
 ```

-Looking at the above you probably noticed that HTML elements can have multiple classes.
+After analyzing the HTML elements above, we see that one HTML element can have multiple classes.
 This is done
-by putting a space between their names when defining the element
+by putting a space between their names when defining the element,
 `<div id="first" class="first second">1st</div>`.
 By contrast, an element may only have one ID.
-Let's
+Let us
-start from top to bottom with the elements.
-We have `<div id="first" class="first second">1st</div>` for
+start from top to bottom with these elements.

+We have `<div id="first" class="first second">1st</div>` for our first element.
+This has an ID and class of
-our first element.
-It also has an id and class of `first` as well as a class of `second`.
-Now, with
+`first`, as well as a class of `second`.
+Now with our current knowledge, we know that styles pertaining to the
-this information we know that styles that affect id `first` will take precedence over all other
-specificity, unless there are multiple of the same rank.
-Things with class `first` or `second` could
+ID `first` will take precedence over all other specificity, unless there are multiple of the same rank.
-also influence the style, but would need an `id` selector along with them to override a single `id`
+CSS selectors that include the `first` or `second` class as well could also influence the style, but would
+need an ID selector for `first` along with them to override a single ID selector.
+Our last consideration would
-selector.
-Last in consideration would be the element itself, which is a `div`.
-If we glance at the
+be the element itself, which is a `<div>`.

-`<style>` section of the code, we see a list of CSS selectors and their associated styles within `{}`.
+If we glance at the `<style>` section of the code, we see a list of CSS selectors and
-The first selector is `div.first`, which would affect this element, since it is a `div` and has a class
+their associated styles within `{}`.
+The first selector is `div.first`, which would affect this element, since
-of `.first`.
-In this case the two are chained together, so the style only applies to elements that meet
+it is a `<div>` and has a class of `first`.
+In this case the two selectors are chained together, so the style
-both requirements directly.
-The selector below, `.second` would also apply.
-Since we have two
+would only apply to elements that match both requirements directly.
+The selector below this, `.second`, would
-possibilities now, we can compare their specificity.
-Their specificities correspond to their comments
+also apply.
+Since we have two possibilities now, we can compare their specificity.
+Their specificities
-above, being `0-1-1` and `0-1-0`.
-Looking at both, they both have the same number of ids `0` and classes
+correspond to their comments above, being `0-1-1` and `0-1-0`.
+Looking at both, we see that they have the same
-`1`.
-The first also contains an element so it has a `1` where the other has a `0`.
-This would lead to
+number of IDs, `0`, and classes, `1`.
+The first selector additionally contains an element, so it has a `1` where
-the first style to apply over the other since it is more specific.
-With that in mind, the only other
+the other has a `0`.
+This would lead to the first style selector applying to the HTML element, as it is more
-selector that would apply directly is the `#first` selector.
-We have an id of `first` so `#first` applies.
+specific.
+With that in mind, the only other selector that would apply directly is the `#first` selector.
+Here we
-Its specificity is `1-0-0`.
-Since this is greater than the `0-1-1`, this selector will override the
+have an id of `first`, so `#first` applies.
+Its specificity is `1-0-0`, and since this is greater than the
-previous two selectors, leaving us with the color green for text.
+`0-1-1`, this selector will override the previous two selectors, leaving us with the color green for our text.

 I will let you attempt to figure out the others from here.
 The only tricky ones left may be
 `.fourth .fifth` and `#fourth #sixth`.
 With a space between the two, this indicates that the child of